flowerlovingatheist/translang/Grammar.md

 For example kaselusesa is catgirls, which is formed from root kase, suffixes -lu and -se, and ending -sa.

+Roots are gender neutral by themselves and only (pro)nouns can have number and gender.

 # Verbs

 Verb is formed as root followed by ending.